jackpal/jackpal.github.io/_posts/2021-09-26-SmoothAsyncImage.md

 title: A Smooth AsyncImage Replacement
 ---

-iOS 15.0 introduced a AsyncImage SwiftUI view to enable asynchronously loading URL-based images.
+iOS 15.0 introduced an AsyncImage SwiftUI view to enable asynchronously loading URL-based images.
 AsyncImage works well for many scenarios, but has several limitations:

-1. AsyncImage doesn't provide a mechanism for "inflating" the image before drawing it.
-This means that large images will take a long time to render the first time that they are drawn.
+1. AsyncImage doesn't provide a mechanism for "inflating" an image before drawing it.
+This means that large images can take a long time to render the first time that they are drawn.
 This can cause "hitches" or "jank" when scrolling.

 2. AsyncImage doesn't provide a mechanism for pre-scaling large UIImages down to screen size.
 This can cause slow rendering and excessive memory use when displaying large images.

-Here's a replacement, SmoothAsyncImage, that fixes these two problems.
+Here's a replacement view, SmoothAsyncImage, that fixes these two problems.

 <!--more-->

 Limitations:

-- Unlike AsyncImage, does not work on macOS.
+- Unlike AsyncImage, SmoothAsyncImage does not work on macOS.

-- Only provides the most powerful / general initializer.
+- SmoothAsyncImage only provides the most powerful / general initializer.
 Implementing the convenience initializers is left as an exercise for the reader.

 ``` swift